richardthombs/agilesnowball.com/_posts/2015-04-17-azure-sql-server-vm-best-practices.md

 of Azure VMs, we did a lot of research about how to best configure the VMs and SQL Server.

+_Update: All of these concerns have been rendered moot by the truly excellent Azure Premium Local Storage._

 ### Storage Account configuration
 1. 500 IOPS limit per virtual disk.
 1. 20,000 IOPS limit per storage account.